exaV/screeps-kotlin-starter/README.md

 ### Code upload

 Deployment is automated with gradle.
-The branch 'kotlin-start' is used by default, [make sure it exists](https://support.screeps.com/hc/en-us/articles/203852251-New-feature-code-branches).
+The branch `kotlin-start` is used by default, [make sure it exists](https://support.screeps.com/hc/en-us/articles/203852251-New-feature-code-branches).

-Credentials must be provided in a `gradle.properties file in the root folder of the project.
+Credentials must be provided in a `gradle.properties` file in the root folder of the project.

     screepsUser=<your-username>
     screepsPassword=<your-password>